GowthertG/fuckitGnome_42/README.md

 | Close window       | Mod + Shift + c                        |
 | Layout change      | Mod + t / f / m                        |

+Absolutely — here’s a version that **stands out clearly** and fits your README style:

+---

+## ⚠️ Important Tips for Using fuckitGnome\_42

+🖱️ **Entering the DWM session:**

+> After launching `fuckgnome`, you must **click inside the Xephyr window while holding `Ctrl + Shift`**
+> This will grab keyboard and mouse input so you can control DWM.

+If you skip this, GNOME will still capture your keys and mouse!

+---

+🧱 **Launching apps inside DWM:**

+> If an app (like Chrome, VSCode, etc.) is **already running in GNOME**, it may not appear in the DWM session.

+To fix this:

+* ❌ Close the app in GNOME
+* ✅ Then launch it inside DWM using `dmenu` or a shortcut

+---

+Let me know if you want to display this automatically when they run `fuckgnome` the first time too.

 ## 🖼 Wallpaper Support

 * Uses `xsetroot -bitmap wallpapers/wall.xbm`